Deepa262004/email_classifier/README.md

 2. Install Dependencies
   pip install -r requirements.txt

-4. Run the API
+3. Run the API
   uvicorn app:app --reload
   The API will be accessible at: http://127.0.0.1:8000

 📤 API Input Format
-    Send a POST request to /email/process i.e., http://127.0.0.1:8000/email/process with this JSON structure: json
+    Send a POST request to /email/process i.e., http://127.0.0.1:8000/email/process  using POSTMAN or others with this JSON structure: json
     {
       "email_body": "Subject: Help needed.
 My name is John Doe.
 Please assist.
 You can reach me at john@example.com."